By CVO Staff

 College towns come with a lot of perks.
 These include lively atmospheres, full calendars of local events, and usually, a lower cost of living compared to most other desirable places to live.
 College towns tend also to be very small by nature, the types of places where everyone knows everyone.
 That can be a challenge for the politically minded, especially when the rest of the town seems to hold opposite opinions on the most important social and economic matters.
-That’s why we’ve researched to find the 30 most affordable conservative college towns.
+That’s why we’ve researched to find the 30 most conservative and affordable college towns.

 To create our list, we began by looking at the most conservative colleges and the towns where they’re located.
 With few exceptions, these are places in which at least half of the voting populating is registered Republican.
-To figure out which of these college towns are most affordable, we looked at costs for housing, food, healthcare, transportation, utilities, and entertainment, and compared those costs to the national average.
+To figure out which of these college towns are most affordable, we looked not at academic programs, but costs for housing, food, healthcare, transportation, utilities, and entertainment.
+We then compared those costs to the national average.

 30. State College, Pennsylvania

 Penn State University

-With a name like State College, it shouldn’t be too surprising that this charming Pennsylvania town has a culture that centers almost entirely on nearby Penn State.
+With a name like State College, it shouldn’t be too surprising that this charming Pennsylvania town has a culture that centers almost entirely on nearby Penn State University.
 What may be a little more surprising is the fact that exactly half of State College’s population is registered Republican.
 This makes this fun small town an excellent option for conservatives looking for a town with more political diversity.
 Though State College’s overall cost of living is about 8% higher than the national average, this average is on the lower end of other towns with major universities.
 The average one-bedroom apartment is State College costs $935 per month.
-The average costs for utilities, transportation, and entertainment are all lower than the national average.
+The average costs for utilities, transportation, and entertainment are all lower than the U.S. average.

 29. Tempe, Arizona